cicsdev/cics-java-osgi-link/README.md

-# CICS OSGi program link application
+# CICS OSGi Java program link application

 This sample demonstrates how to use the JCICS Program class to peform CICS LINK operations between CICS Java programs using either a COMMAREA or a channel interface within a CICS OSGi JVM server.
 Java programs for both the calling and target programs are provided.